Uniting the kingdoms of Scotland and England had been proposed for a hundred years before it actually happened in 1707.

 Suspicion and mistrust between the two countries had prevented the union throughout the 17th century.
 The Scots feared that they would simply become another region of England, being swallowed up as had happened to Wales some four hundred years earlier.
 For England the fear that the Scots may take sides with France and rekindle the ‘Auld Alliance‘ was decisive.
 England relied heavily on Scottish soldiers and to have them turn and join ranks with the French would have been disastrous.

 With many influential individuals and whole families left bankrupt by the disaster, a few financial incentives appear to have convinced some dithering Scottish MPs of the potential benefits of a union with England.
 In the words of Robert Burns, they (the Scottish MPs) were “bought and sold for English gold”.

 The ‘Old’ Union Flag

 In a poorly attended Scottish Parliament the MPs voted to agree the Union and on 16 January 1707 the Act of Union was signed.
-The Act came into effect on May 1st 1707; the Scottish Parliament was dissolved and England and Scotland became one country.
+The Act came into effect on May 1st 1707; the Scottish Parliament and the English Parliament united to form the Parliament of Great Britain, based in the Palace of Westminster, London, the home of the English Parliament.

 Scotland kept its independence with respect to its legal and religious systems, but coinage, taxation, sovereignty, trade, parliament and flag became one.
 The red cross of St. George combined with the blue cross of St. Andrew resulting in the ‘old’ union flag.
 This is popularly called the Union Jack, although strictly speaking, this only applies when it is flown on the jackstaff of a warship.